leonyork/xk6-output-timestream/README.md

 - Building this extension into K6 - see [the custom build instructions](https://github.com/grafana/xk6#custom-builds).

 ### Configuration

+Include the argument `--out timestream` when using the `k6 run` command - see the [K6 docs](https://k6.io/docs/get-started/results-output/#time-series-and-external-outputs)

 For all configuration specific to this extension see the `Config struct` in [config.go](config.go).